Digital Forensic Investigations involving Cryptocurrency Wallets Installed on Mobile Devices

 - A “quick visualization” database of currently available mobile application-based software wallets for iOS and Android operating systems for Bitcoin, Bitcoin Cash, Ethereum, Litecoin, ZCash, and Monero.

-If you are a law enforcement official and would like access to the products listed above, to request a closed briefing of the findings and seizure process for your agency, or to request assistance with an ongoing case involving cryptocurrencies, please contact Dr. Dolliver at DLDolliver@ua.edu.
+If you are a law enforcement official and would like access to the products listed above, to request a closed briefing of the findings and seizure process for your agency, or to request assistance with an ongoing case involving cryptocurrencies, please contact Dr. Diana Dolliver at DLDolliver@protonmail.com.